 A single ticket is valid for one operator only and costs 2.40€ (for 1 zone).
 I do not recommend that you buy one of these.
 To start with, it is not integrated, meaning that they are only valid for one operator (check examples 1 and 2).
 Secondly, it’s expensive.
 See examples below:

 I want to travel from Sarrià station to Arc de Triomf station, so I plan to take the FGC metro service to Pl.
 Catalunya and then the L1 Metro line to Arc de Triomf.
 This will not work with a single ticket, because it has been purchased at a FGC station, and therefore it will not work in the transferring station (which is operated by TMB).
 Gates will simply not open.

 I want to travel from Pl.
 Espanya to the Pedralbes Monastery, so I plan to take the L3 Metro line and then the V5 bus line.
 Here, the single ticket will actually work, because TMB operates both the L3 Metro line and the V5 bus line.

 You see?
 Single tickets are a bad idea: they’re expensive, not integrated, and valid for one operator only.
 Instead, if you buy an integrated ticket, you will pay less, use any service you like, and even transfer through them without any extra cost.

 So, let’s get straight to the point.
-You want an ATM integrated ticket.
+You want an T-mobilitat ticket from the ATM.
 ATM is the God-blessed organization that integrated different operators into the same system.
-Unlike single-operator tickets, ATM tickets are green and they look like this.
-There are plenty of integrated tickets, but if you’re a tourist, you should consider the following:

 T-casual (10 trips in 1 ticket for 1 traveller)